LeaVerou/lea.verou.me/2025/user-effort/index.md

 My favorite end-user facing product that gets this right is [Coda](https://coda.io), a cross between a document editor, a spreadsheet, and a database.
-All over its UI, it supports entering formulas instead of raw values, which makes complex things possible.
+All over its UI, it supports entering formulas instead of raw values, which makes _complex things possible_.

-To make simple things easy, it also provides the GUI you’d expect even without a formula language.
+To make _simple things easy_, it also provides the GUI you’d expect even without a formula language.
 But here’s the twist: **these presets generate formulas behind the scenes that users can tweak**!
 Whenever users need to go a little beyond what the UI provides, they can switch to the formula editor and adjust what was generated
 — far easier than writing it from scratch.